 Besides these there are numerous tubes-see Fig. 4-many of them branched, some simple, others jointed, as if originally formed by a number of sporules united together at their ends.
-This, however, is not the case, for it is the sporules which are formed from the tubes.

-although these latter are originally derived from the sporules, and this mode of reproduction is beautifully seen in the accompanying drawing-see Fig. 5.
+This, however, is not the case, for it is the sporules which are formed from the tubes, although these latter are originally derived from the sporules, and this mode of reproduction is beautifully seen in the accompanying drawing-see Fig. 5.
 Sometimes little granules or nuclei are seen in the interior of the spores.
-The tubes are very variable in diameter (from about the $\frac{1}{6000}$ th to the $\frac{1}{10000}$ th of an inch).
-On examining the hairs in this disease many of them are found to be impregnated with the parasite, although not to such an extent as in tinea tonsurans-see Fig. 6.
-It is surprising that there are some dermatologists who yet insist on the non-parasitic nature of favus, notwithstanding the positive information which the microscope affords us.
+The tubes are very variable in diameter (from about the to the total total to the total total ing that there are some dermatologists who yet insist on the non-parasitic nature of favus, notwithstanding the positive information which the microscope affords us.
 But all doubt as to the true cause of favus is set at rest at once by the results of inoculation of the favus matter, which has been practised very frequently of late, and often with success-among others, by Bennet, Hebra, Remak, Vogel, Bazin, Gruby, and Deffis.
 Bennet thus describes a case in point:-"In the summer of 1845, one of the gentlemen in attendance at the Royal Dispensary volunteered to permit his arm to be inoculated.
 A boy, called John B., aged 8, labouring under the disease, was at the time the subject of lecture, and a portion of the crust, taken directly from this boy's head, was rubbed upon Mr. M.'s arm, so as to produce erythematous redness, and to raise the epidermis.
 Portions of the crust were then fastened on the part by strips of adhesive plaster.
 The results were regularly examined at the meetings of the class every Tuesday and Friday.